 Animal rooms (walls and floors) need to be washed down.
 Surfaces need to waterproof and sanitizable.
 Surface materials should be capable of withstanding cleaning with detergents and disinfectants and the impact of water under high pressure.

 Animal room/facility floors should be moisture resistant, nonabsorbent, impact resistant, and relatively smooth, although textured surfaces may be required depending on species and research needs.
+Floors should be capable of supporting racks, equipment and stored items without becoming gouged, cracked or pitted.

 Floor drains within animal rooms should be used with sloped floors and drain traps kept filled with liquid.
 To minimize prolonged increases in humidity, drainage should allow rapid removal of water and drying of surfaces Drainpipes should be at least 4 in.
 (10.2 cm) in diameter, although in some areas, such as dog kennels and agricultural animal facilities, larger drainpipes (>6 in.) are recommended.